D-Antonelli/node-hard-parts-2/README.md

 ## How do I get started?

-1. Install dependencies.
+- [x] 1.
+Install dependencies.

 ````
 npm install
 ````

-2. A node http ‘server’ has been started for you in the `server.js` file.
+- [x] 2.
+A node http ‘server’ has been started for you in the `server.js` file.
 A GET request from the user’s browser is usually designed to get content/data from a server.
 Add code to have the server serve a message “Welcome to Twitter” back to the client (the user).
 In this question, ignore the conditional logic for now

 For this exercise, do not use Express or any other Node framework.
 Run your server with the following command: